sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="Usage"></a>
 ## Usage

-To access SAS Viya applications, navigate to the Outputs screen and access SAS Drive or SAS Studio.
+To access SAS Viya applications, navigate to the **Outputs** screen and access SASDrive or SASStudio.

 ![Outputs Screen](https://gitlab.sas.com/iaas-deployment-templates/quickstart-sas-viya-azure/raw/master/sas-viya/outputs.jpg)